 October retails of 7,921 vehicles and a Year-To-Date (YTD) tally of 98,621 has Mazda sales up by 4.4 percent over 2015 and comfortably on-track for an all-time record year.

-The month delivered Mazda a market share of 8.5 per cent and was boosted by an all-time record of 863 sales for the Brand-New Mazda CX-9 seven-seat SUV.
+The month delivered Mazda a market share of 8.5 % and was boosted by an all-time record of 863 sales for the Brand-New Mazda CX-9 seven-seat SUV.

-In passenger cars, Mazda achieved a market share of 8.8 per cent in October, made up of 2,191 newly registered New Mazda3s, 794 Mazda2 sedans and hatchbacks, 243 recently refreshed Mazda6s, while the award-winning Mazda MX-5 sports car racked-up 97 sales.
+In passenger cars, Mazda achieved a market share of 8.8 % in October, made up of 2,191 newly registered New Mazda3s, 794 Mazda2 sedans and hatchbacks, 243 recently refreshed Mazda6s, while the award-winning Mazda MX-5 sports car racked-up 97 sales.

 Martin Benders, managing director of Mazda Australia said: “We’re excited to be so close to achieving 100,000 annual sales so early in the fourth quarter and this will be the fifth consecutive year Mazda Australia has delivered sales in excess of six figures.
 We’re delighted to report an all-time record for our Brand-New Mazda CX-9, which was launched mid-year, and continuing strong demand for our passenger cars, SUVs and commercial vehicles has us confident we will achieve an all-time sales record by 31 December.”